 The normal HIV blood test will return negative for someone who has been very recently infected.
 The test looks like antibodies produced by the immune system to fight the HIV virus.
 It may take two months or longer for these antibodies to be produced.
 See Fact Sheet 102 for more information..

 However, the viral load test (See Fact Sheet 125) measures the virus itself.
-Before the immune system produces antibodies to fight against it, HIV multiplies rapidly.
-Therefore, this test will show a high acute viral load during HIV infection.
+Before the immune system makes antibodies to fight it, HIV multiplies quickly.
+Therefore, this test will show a high viral load acute during HIV infection.

 An HIV-negative antibody test and a high viral load indicate recent HIV infection, probably in the last two months.
 If both tests are positive, then HIV infection probably occurred a few months or more before testing.
 In June of 2010, the FDA approved a new HIV test that detects both antibodies to HIV and HIV proteins.
 This new test should detect HIV infection earlier than a test for antibodies alone.